ihommani/blog_source/content/technical/javaslang.md

 ##  New data structures

-JavaSlang is also a new set of data
+Javaslang is also a new set of datas.

 ### Tuple
 Something we really miss in java.
 A collection of elements of different types.